jacobhallberg/pytorch_stylegan_encoder/README.md

 ```

 ### Training
 All of the training is located in the train_image_to_latent_model.ipynb notebook.
-To generated a dataset use the following command.
+To generate a dataset use the following command.
 ```bash
 python InterFaceGAN/generate_data.py
   -m stylegan_ffhq